-Both franchisors and franchisees need to create thorough business plans in order to succeed with their business.
+Both franchisors and franchisees need to create thorough business plans in order to succeed in their business.
 It’s easy for a franchisee to be overwhelmed with all of the steps and procedures behind the process of opening a new franchise location.
 Along with all of the support systems and training manuals that the franchisor provides, a clear and step-by-step business plan further simplifies the process.
 Often, the franchisor will provide some sort of outline and plan that assists the franchisee after opening.

 The thorough business plan is an advantage for the franchisee

 There are many elements that a franchisee must consider while creating their business plan.
 The task may seem daunting but there are several primary elements that the franchise business plan must include in order to fully benefit the franchisee.